-EDTE 400 Elementary Methods: Music 1 credit This course presents theories and techniques appropriate to teaching Music in the elementary school.
+EDTE 400 Elementary Methods: Music 1 credits This course presents theories and techniques appropriate to teaching music in the elementary school.

-EDTE 401L Field Experience III This is a lab course to be taken concurrently with EDTE 404.
+1 credits This is a lab EDTE 401L Field Experience III course to be taken concurrently with EDTE 404.
 Teacher candidates will have the opportunity to explore first-hand the instruction, assessment, and technology practices that are at work in schools.
 This course will aid the teacher candidate to focus and integrate learning by observing, teaching, reflecting, and analyzing instructional events occurring at the school site.
 The course will enable teacher candidate to observe and participate in instructional decision-making, strategies for differentiation, and various assessment modes.
-Teacher candidates are required to complete a Field Experience Request form prior to taking this course and also attend two seminars during the semester.
-Prerequisites: EDTE 101, EDTE 101L, EDTE 121, EDSE 150, EDTE 201, EDTE 222E or EDTE 221S, EDTE 221L, and EDTE 231.
+Teacher candidates are required to complete a Field Experience request form prior to taking this course which can be found on the Gonzaga School of Education website under Field Experience.
+Corequisite(s): EDTE 404.